Can LLMs Identify Tax Abuse?: Introduction

 \section{Introduction}

-Tax-minimization schemes cost the U.S. government over \$600 billion annually, a staggering sum \citep{IRStaxgap}.
+Tax-minimization schemes cost the U.S. government over \$600 billion annually \citep{IRStaxgap}.
 Other governments around the world also lose substantial tax revenue to such schemes \citep{OECD_beps}.
 This problem is uniquely susceptible to being solved by artificial intelligence, since it involves huge amounts of data and millions of words of tax-law authorities, beyond the capacity of any one individual to master.
 But to fulfill this promise, AI must be able to reason over the text of tax-law authorities, understand how tax strategies work, and generate possible tax strategies based on existing tax-law authorities.
 We benchmark several leading LLMs' abilities to do this; we find them generally mediocre but with occasional flashes of brilliance.

-We created a novel dataset called Shelter Check, crafted by hand by tax-law domain experts working from public sources that describe schemes used in the past by taxpayers to minimize taxes.
+We introduce a new domain-expert crafted dataset called Shelter Check, derived from public sources that describe schemes used in the past by taxpayers to minimize taxes.
 The dataset includes the text of the tax-law authorities, like tax code sections or court decisions, that enabled the scheme.
 It also includes: the background facts necessary for a taxpayer to use the scheme; the goals of the scheme (e.g. creating an artificial tax deduction); the steps of the scheme itself; and a legal analysis of why the scheme arguably meets the goals, given the tax-law authorities.
 We also include an adversarial step that, if used by a taxpayer, would make the strategy unquestionably fail to meet at least one of the goals.

-We use Shelter Check to thoroughly test the abilities of OpenAI's o3, Anthropic's Claude-4, and Google's Gemini-2.5.
+We use Shelter Check to thoroughly test the abilities of three leading reasoning models: OpenAI's o3, Anthropic's Claude-4, and Google's Gemini-2.5.
+As a baseline, we also run the tests against a non-reasoning, open-weight model, the 70B parameter version of Meta's Llama-3.3-Instruct.

 As an initial step, we test whether the LLMs can validate each step of our legal analysis of each strategy, evaluating whether it is correct or merely viable.
 More substantively, we test whether the LLMs can analyze whether the stated goals are met by the strategy steps, given the background facts and textual authorities.
 To test the LLMs' abilities to identify tax strategies that do \textbf{not} work, we repeat this experiment, using the adversarial step that should prevent the strategy from working.